 It’s important to make sure you don’t turn to bad habits as an attempt to lessen daily stress.
 Smoking and drinking, for example, may make you feel like your problems have disappeared for a while when in reality you are just masking them.
 Stay mindful of your bad habits and try to replace them with good ones.
 Replace smoking with a SMOK device, and start drinking tea instead of alcohol, for example.

 You also need to figure out the triggers that you have.
 Everybody is different.
 Perhaps you’re taking on too much at work, and you need to talk with your boss about lightening the load.
 Maybe you’re having problems caring for your children; you could ask family members to take over for a few hours during the week so you can have a break.
 Needing a break is normal and nothing to feel ashamed about!
 You should take the time for self care each day, too, whether that’s exercising, cooking a healthy meal, or spending time in a hot bath.
 Eating well and moving your body will positively impact your physical and mental health in both the short and long term.

-Get to work on those stress levels now and soon you’ll notice a huge difference in your mindset and life!
+The big thing to remember is to get to work on those stress levels now and soon you’ll notice a huge difference in your mindset and life!